invenia/StackTraces.jl/README.md

 ### Extracting Useful Information

-Each `StackFrame` contains the function name, file name, line number, file and line information for inlined functions, a flag indicating whether it is a C function (by default C functions do not appear in the stack trace), and an integer representation of the pointer returned by `Base.backtrace`:
+Each `StackFrame` contains the function name, file name, line number, file and line information for inlined functions, a flag indicating whether it is a C function (by default C functions do not appear in the stack trace), and an integer representation of the pointer returned by `backtrace`:

 ```julia
 julia> top_frame = stacktrace()[1]